Rainbow World Fund statement on cancellation of Cuban Pride celebrations 5-7-19

 MEDIA RELEASE: Cleve Jones to receive humanitarian award in Cuba — San Francisco Activists to raise $50K to fund Cuba’s LGBTQ Pride

 TRAVEL OPPORTUNITY: Join us in Cuba May 8-18

-EVENT: Save the date: Join us Sunday, April 28 from 3-6pm in San Francisco at the Help Fund LGBTQ Pride in Cuba Party.
+EVENT: Help Fund LGBTQ Pride in CUBA: Join us Sunday, April 28 from 3-6pm in San Francisco at the Help Fund LGBTQ Pride in Cuba Party.
 Hosts Cleve Jones, Juanita More, and John Newmeyer welcome you to an evening of Cuban themed cocktails, wine, food and entertainment as we raise funds for Pride in Cuba at Gough House - a beautiful 1889 Victorian Mansion in Pacific Heights.
 The benefit will feature a three-hour hosted bar with Cuban theme cocktails and amazing hors d'oeuvres.
 Our fantastic musical entertainment will feature Cuban music and amazing performances.
-Guests can bid on delightful silent auction items such as wine, spirits, restaurant certificates, massages & more (link to ticketing TBA soon).
+Guests can bid on delightful silent auction items such as wine, spirits, restaurant certificates, massages & more.

 See and share the event on Facebook - click here and to Purchase Tickets click here.